 The site includes a short woodland trail situated along a narrow peninsula of mixed deciduous and evergreen trees, flanked by two small protected coves.
 In one cove, a perched culvert draining upland fresh water creates a waterfall effect that lures bald eagles in early morning.
 An apple orchard adjacent to the second cove creates another habitat for a variety of birds and wildlife.
-At the end of the trail, an interpretive shelter overlooks Saint Croix Island and the St. Croix River estuary, where brackish water and tides up to 25 feet invite a variety of birds year round.
+At the end of the trail, an interpretive shelter overlooks Saint Croix Island and the Saint Croix River estuary, where brackish water and tides up to 25 feet (8 m) invite a variety of birds year round.
 Mud flats form at low tide.

-Confirmed bird sightings on the shore include
+The following confirmed bird sightings on the shore include

-- a variety of gulls, including black-backed and herring gulls;
+a variety of gulls, including black-backed and herring gulls;

-- great blue herons;
+great blue herons;

-- belted kingfisher; and
+belted kingfisher; and

 Woodland species include

-- pileated and hairy woodpeckers;
+pileated and hairy woodpeckers;

-- black-capped chickadees; and
+black-capped chickadees; and

 a variety of warblers and thrushes, including oven birds.

 Along the shore, you may see a non-bird bonus—gray and harbor seals at low tide with the help of a spotting scope.

+Bird Checklist: We need your help!
 The park staff is collecting reports of confirmed bird sightings for inclusion in the site's first bird checklist.
 Your sightings are welcome!
 Ask a park ranger on site about informal bird talks offered during the summer season.